 Ted Bauman’s Investing Advice

 Ted Bauman encourages investors to buy stock in PayPal right now.
 Shares went up by more than 20 percent since their low point in May.
 With a good 50-day moving average, PayPal saw solid price support.
 PayPal is still in the rebound phase, which means that it is a good choice for bargain investors.
 The 14-day Relative Strength Index for PayPal is more than 50 percent and is on an upward trend.
 For investors, this means that the stock is not overbought and that momentum is growing.
+This is the perfect time for shrewd investors to get in during the rebound and experience impressive returns, without having to invest an arm and a leg to get them.
+That’s why Bauman advises taking steps now, rather than later.

 However, there may be turbulence in the $95 region according to Banyan Hill’s research.
 Ted predicts a complete recovery for the stock pick with the holiday shopping season approaching.
+The time to invest is now, before that rebound happens and prices per share become too high for investing once again.

 Investors who want to follow Ted Bauman’s top picks can subscribe to one or more of his newsletters.
 He authors Plan B Club, Alpha Stock Alert and The Bauman Letter.
 Readers can also keep up with limited free advice from Ted Bauman on Banyan Hill’s main site.
 Ted joined Banyan Hill Publishing in 2013 and has helped many average Americans make smarter investments.
+Through his multiple newsletters, Ted offers a wide range of financial advice and investing expertise to help everyday people transform their lives with smart investments.
+He also provides unique perspectives on companies that might be undervalued or misunderstood, allowing smart investors to earn solid returns from unexpected places.

 In addition to currencies and payment systems, Ted offers advice about investments that relate to finance and the housing market.
+He draws on his decades of experience in these markets, as well as his up-to-date research centered around staying on top of the constantly evolving housing and finance markets.

 What Do Other Investment Advisers Say?

 Ted encourages investors to do their own research about companies and related economic factors when they make decisions.
 Some other investing experts are recommending PayPal as a good cashless payment platform for investors.
+They recognize much of the same that Ted does—PayPal is on the path upward, and now is the time to get in early and earn some impressive returns.

 However, several advisers are also recommending other companies such as Visa, Mastercard and credit card providers.
 Square is recommended by some, and several advisers recommend payment platforms such as Apple and Google.
 Fiserv and Alibaba are also on some lists of recommendations.
+However, many of these companies don’t add the same value as an investment as PayPal.
+This is for a long list of complex reasons, which are beyond the scope of this article alone.
+However, there is an option for those who would like to learn more on a deeper level.

 As it is with the other investing experts at Banyan Hill, Ted Bauman was selected as an editor of The Bauman Letter because of his comprehensive research abilities, his vast knowledge and his proven track record of successful investing.
 Ted does not base his picks on popular investment news sources alone.
 He knows how to gather other important pieces of information to accurately predict trends and the performance aspects of companies in his markets of expertise.